haol0946/sep10-writeups/01-basic-wd/html-writeup.md

 ### Challenges
 The challenges ive faced so far were mainly funny ones as the solutions were generally right infront of my face the whole time and I wouldn't have struggled if I had paid attention and read the instructions on FCC.
 For example one challenge I had orignally was adding values to the Radio Buttons and Checkboxes.
-For example in FCC it would give you this line of code to add a value too each button or checkbox
+For example in FCC it would give you this line of code to add a value too each button or checkbox.

 ```html
     <label for="indoor" > <input id="indoor" type="radio" name="indoor-outdoor" > Indoor</label>